hardesk/build2-reference/README.md

 ```
 libs{tool}: cxx{string}

-objs{string}:
+objs{string}: # as opposed to obja{string}
 {
 	cxx.poptions += -DLIB_DYNAMIC_EXPORT
 }
 ```

-Also, scope can be introduced which is equivalent as if reading a buildfile from a folder with a name that matches the scope's name.
-Here in upper level buildfile we use files that reside in ./tool subdirectory (?).
+Also, scope can be introduced which is equivalent to reading a buildfile from a folder named as scope.
+Here in ./buildfile we reference ./tool/iron.hpp/cpp.

 ```
 tool/
 {
-	exe{hammer}: {hxx cxx}{*}
+	exe{hammer}: {hxx cxx}{iron}
 }
 ```